 Dear Patients and Caregivers,

-It gives me immense pleasure and pride to introduce to you Touchpoints at Home.
-I thank you for entrusting our agency for your home health needs.
-Touchpoints at Home is a Medicare, Medicaid, and Community Health Accreditation Partner (CHAP) certified agency located in Hartford County in Rocky Hill.
+It gives us immense pleasure and pride to introduce to you Touchpoints at Home.
+We thank you for entrusting our agency with all of your home health needs.
+Touchpoints at Home is a Medicare, Medicaid, and Community Health Accreditation Partner (CHAP) certified agency located in Rocky Hill and serving all of greater Hartford.
 At Touchpoints at Home our deepest commitment is to our patients and their caregivers.
 We are devoted to providing a level of quality of care that encourages a safe and cost effective delivery of home health services.
 We believe in keeping our patients happy and safe while helping them to achieve their healthcare goals.
 Our strength is our professional clinical team who takes pride in providing quality care that is patient centered.
 Continue Reading

 Services We Provide

 - Speech Therapy

 - Patient Assessment

 All the latest news, discussion, and updates from the iCare & Touchpoints Rehab team.

 Brad Davis and 'The Talk of Connecticut' Discuss Fresh River Healthcare and the Parkinson's Disease Program